fesily/lua-resty-thread/README.md

 banding argument `threadpool_name`, all functions is same as `resty.thread` except no first argument.

+note:

-note: if flag `support_thread` is false, return a wrapper object which all api will call functions in current thread
+- if flag `support_thread` is false, return a wrapper object which all api will call functions in current thread.
+- if thread pool is invalid, will return `nil, error message`

 ### support_thread